Les Miserables: Fight, Dream, Hope, Love |

 ~ ~ ~

-She had known everything, borne and suffered everythin
+She had known everything, borne and suffered everything

 and shed her last tear.